 Please do not book a vaccination appointment if you are not eligible as you will be turned away when you arrive at the vaccination site.

-All eligible health and care workers can book their first dose vaccination appointment at one of our local vaccination centres:
+All eligible health and care workers can book their first dose vaccination appointment through the national NHS booking service website or by calling 119.

 Proof of eligibility